Skip to main content

 Runtime Assumptions

-1. Runtime is Started: The IOWarp runtime (Chimaera server) should be running, or will be started by the ContextInterface constructor.
+1. Runtime is Started: The IOWarp runtime should be running, or will be started by the ContextInterface constructor.

 2. Configuration Available: Runtime configuration is available via environment variable: